Realized volatility and parametric estimation of Heston SDEs: Conclusions

 \section{Conclusions}

-We carried out an extensive analytical and numerical investigation of the Heston joint SDEs driving jointly the volatilities $V_t$ and the rate of returns $R_t$.
-Since the volatility process $V_t$ cannot be observed directly, realized volatilities $Y_t^\eps$ computed from the $R_\tau$ with $\tau$ in the sliding window $\left[t-\eps,t\right]$ are classical observable approximations of the unobservable $V_t$.
+We carried out an extensive analytical and numerical investigation of the Heston joint SDEs driving jointly the squared volatilities $V_t$ and the rate of returns $R_t$.
+Since the volatility process $V_t$ cannot be observed directly, realized volatilities $Y_t^\eps$ computed from the return process $R_s$ with $s$ in the sliding window $\left[t-\eps, t\right]$ provide classical observable approximations of the unobservable $V_t$.

-The main goal of this paper is to define and study observable estimators of the Heston SDEs parameters, computable from the $Y_t^\eps$, and exhibiting asymptotic consistency as $\eps \to 0$.
-This context fits general frameworks of \emph{indirect observability} where parameter estimators for the dynamics of an unobservable process $X_t$ can only be computed from observations of a process $Y_t^{\eps}$ approximating $X_t$ as $\eps \to 0$.
+The main goal of this paper is to define and study observable estimators of the Heston SDEs parameters computed from the $Y_t^\eps$, and exhibiting asymptotic consistency as $\eps \to 0$.
+This context fits our general framework of \emph{indirect observability} where parameter estimators for the dynamics of an unobservable process $X_t$ can only be computed from observations of a process $Y_t^{\eps}$ approximating $X_t$ as $\eps \to 0$.
 Computing realized volatilities $Y_t^\eps$ from the rates of returns $R_t$ requires partitioning the window $\left[t-\eps,t\right]$ into $J(\eps)$ time intervals.
-For the Heston SDEs we apply our general theory of indirect observability to prove precise bounds for $L^q$ norms $||Y_t^\eps - V_t||_q $ in terms of $J(\eps)$ and $\eps$.
-In particular we show that $||Y_t^\eps - V_t||_4 \leq C \sqrt{\eps}$ provided $J(\eps) \sim 1/\eps^2$.
-However, partition sizes $J(\eps) \sim 1/\eps^2$ are not very practical since they require an overwhelming number of points for small window sizes, $\eps$.
-Our numerical simulations indicate that similar speeds of convergence should still hold for more practical partition sizes $J(\eps) \sim 1/\eps$.
+For the Heston SDEs we prove precise bounds for $L^q$ norms $\|Y_t^\eps - V_t\|_q $ in terms of $J(\eps)$ and $\eps$.
+In particular we show that $\|Y_t^\eps - V_t\|_4 \leq C \sqrt{\eps}$ provided $J(\eps) \sim 1/\eps^2$.
+However, for small window sizes, $\eps$, partition sizes $J(\eps) \sim 1/\eps^2$ are not very practical since they require an overwhelming number of points for small window size $\eps$.
+Our numerical simulations indicate that it is possible to obtain reasonable numerical estimates in $L^2$ sense with more practical partition sizes $J(\eps) \sim 1/\eps$.
+However, $L^4$ errors $\|Y_t^\eps - V_t\|_4$ are more sensitive to the choice of the partition size.